mjmansfi/genome_statistics/README.md

 A script to plot different parameters based on the output of *samtools depth -a [sorted, indexed bamfile]*.
 The **-a** flag is very important because *all* positions for *all* sequences need to be represented in the data.
 The script contains a rudimentary check to make sure that this is true for your input data - so the script should complain if you do not use this flag - but in case it doesn't, just make sure to use that flag.

 Non-base library dependencies:
-- `optparse` - to parse input arguments
+- `optparse` - to gather and parse input arguments
-- `data.table` - to read input files
+- `data.table` - to efficiently read in data tables
-- `R.utils` - to read compressed input files
+- `R.utils` - to read compressed data tables
-- `viridis` - to allow more colourful plots
+- `viridis` - to allow more colourful (and colourblind-friendly) plots

 ### Required arguments:
 #### -d, --depthFile